Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Determinant.md

 - Do *not* use $1/A$ to denote the inverse of $A$.

 - Note that we used the expression "if we can find".
-This means that some linear transformation does *not* have its inverse.
+This means that some linear map does *not* have its inverse.

-- We state without proof that if a linear transformation is invertible, then *its inverse is unique*.
+- We state without proof that if a linear map is invertible, then *its inverse is unique*.

 Here we shall not teach you how to calculate the inverse of an arbitrary invertible matrix, which can be done by computers.

 ### Determinant and Matrix Invertibility

-Consider a linear transformation $A$.
+Consider a linear map $A$.

 <center>

 ![](images/non_invertible_trans.png)
-*A non-invertible 2D linear transformation*
+*A non-invertible 2D linear map*
-*(Screenshot from the linear transformation demo)*
+*(Screenshot from the linear map demo)*

 </center>